systemd/mkosi/README.md

 * `mkosi.cache` may be a directory.
 If so, it is automatically used as package download cache, in order to speed repeated runs of the tool.

+* `mkosi.passphrase` may be a passphrase file to use when LUKS encryption is selected.
+It should contain the passphrase literally, and not end in a newline character (i.e. in the same format as cryptsetup and /etc/crypttab expect the passphrase files).
+The file must have an access mode of 0600 or less.
+If this file does not exist and encryption is requested the user is queried instead.

 All these files are optional.